NCL - DUB

 The average price of all round-trip flights from Newcastle upon Tyne to Dublin clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Dublin on a Tuesday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Sunday is the most expensive day to fly from Newcastle upon Tyne to Dublin.
-For your return ticket, we recommend flying on a Monday and avoiding Fridays for the best deals.
+On the other hand, Friday is the most expensive day to fly from Newcastle upon Tyne to Dublin.
+For your return ticket, we recommend flying on a Sunday and avoiding Thursdays for the best deals.

 What is the cheapest month to fly from Newcastle upon Tyne to Dublin?